Landlord-Tenant Attorneys For Eviction Notices

 - Damage deposits and disposition of property left behind

 If you are moving to evict, we can guide you through the issues of serving proper eviction notice, going to court, reshowing the apartment or space, retaining deposits or law enforcement action to forcibly evict.
 We can also advise on whether to pursue or write off unpaid rent.

 If you are more interested in avoiding eviction, as with a longtime tenant in good standing, we can work with the tenant to negotiate terms to pay arrears or amend the lease.

 Representing Commercial Tenants

-If you are months behind on your rent or in blatant violation of the lease, the owner is within rights to evict.
-It is difficult to stop eviction in these cases, but you cannot be simply kicked to the curb.
+If you are months behind on your rent or in blatant violation of the lease, the owner is within the rights to evict.
+It is difficult to stop an eviction in these cases, but you cannot be simply kicked to the curb.
 You have rights regarding notice of eviction, cutting off utilities, continued access to the unit, taking your personal property or harassment by the landlord.
-We can step in to try to work out an agreement or forcefully assert your tenants' rights.
+We can step in to try to work out an agreement or forcefully assert your rights as a tenant.